RESOStandards/reso-certification-help/docs/providers.md

 <br />

 ## Data Elements View
-The **Data Elements** view shows the counts of fields and lookups found during certification testing, along with how they compare to the industry averages.
-The counts are broken down by **Advertised** and **Available** data.
+The **Data Elements** view displays the number of fields and lookups identified during certification testing, along with comparisons to industry averages.
+Counts are categorized as **Advertised** and **Available** data.

 <br />

-* **Advertised**: the fields and lookups that were found on the server metadata during testing. <br />
+-   **Advertised**: Fields and lookups detected in the server metadata during testing.  <br />
-* **Available**: the fields and lookups that were found in the data payload during sampling.
+-   **Available**: Fields and lookups found in actual data payloads during sampling.

 <br />

-The **Availability Threshold** slider filters the field and lookup counts based on how often they were populated with data during sampling.
+The  **Availability Threshold**  slider allows you to filter field and lookup counts based on how frequently data is populated during sampling.

-The default availability threshold level shows the field and lookup counts that have an availability greater than zero.
+By default, the slider includes all fields and lookups with availability greater than zero.

-Increasing the availability threshold percentage filters the field and lookup counts to those that are populated with data more often (25% setting shown below).
+Increasing the availability threshold percentage narrows the view to only those data elements that appear more frequently (e.g., a 25% setting will display only elements populated in at least 25% of samples).

 <br />